-171 Materially incomplete responses were those that provided responses for less than half of the cost-related costs was so high as to be considered an outlier172.
+169 See Past Events and Announcements, SROs Launch Study to Analyze Implementation Cost of the Consolidated costs was so high as to be considered an outlier172.
 As a result, the Participants excluded these incomplete and clearly erroneous responses from the data set, resulting in a population of 167 responses that was used for purposes of conducting the cost analysis described herein.